Where to See Kiwi Birds in New Zealand

-One of the most famous kiwi sanctuary in New Zealand is Zealandia, just outside Wellington city.
+One of the most famous kiwi sanctuaries in New Zealand is Zealandia, just outside Wellington city.
 It is a valley sanctuary and tourist attraction where you can see kiwis and many other native New Zealand wildlife in their natural habitat, albeit a controlled habitat.
 The 225ha area is protected by a specially designed fence to protect the wildlife within from any mammalian pests.
 Zealandia puts on night tours to see the little spotted kiwi.

 There are also other sanctuaries supported by the Department of Conservation, allowing more kiwis to survive and increase the population.
 These sanctuaries are:

 - The Whangarei Kiwi Sanctuary, Northland